FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Tutorials.md

 2. Follow along with the tutorial, making changes to your code and doing what they do in the videos.
 Pause and rewind frequently so that you can keep up.
 3. Be sure that the code you have at the end of of the video matches what was produced in the video.
    - Note: The address of the Vue CDN in the video has been changed to `https://unpkg.com/vue@next`.
 However, that does not seem to work.
 So you should leave it as `https://unpkg.com/vue@3`.
+4. Autoformat your `App.vue` file.
-4. Commit your work to your feature branch.
+5. Commit your work to your feature branch.
    - Be sure to use a descriptive commit message.

 ### Checklist